 A number of prescription medications have been approved by the Therapeutic Goods Administration (TGA) in Australia for the management of weight in adults.
 When used in combination with healthy eating, physical activity and behaviour modification, these medications can provide excellent results.
 The goals for drug therapy in overweight and obese people are long term weight reduction and an improvement in overall health.
 It is important to note that individual responses vary widely, and not every drug will be effective for every person.
-At Medsana Medical Clinic, we can offer the medications listed below for patients who meet the eligibility criteria (BMI >30, or BMI >27 with weight-related comorbidity).
+At Medsana Medical Clinic, we can offer medications for patients who meet the eligibility criteria (BMI >30, or BMI >27 with weight-related comorbidity).

-For patients who are eligible for pharmacological weight management therapies, thorough consultation with our doctors will help determine the best choice for you based on your personal preferences, comorbidities and possible adverse effects.
+For patients who are eligible for pharmacological weight management therapies, a thorough a weight loss consultation with our doctors will help determine the best choice for you based on your personal preferences, comorbidities and possible adverse effects.

 Call reception on 07 3852 4878 to book a bulk-billed weight management consultation.
 If booking online, book with Dr Linh Cheung or Dr Champak Chakraborty who have a special interest in weight management.